 - Enterprise-grade security is too strict for most consumers

-The first reason is that enterprise-grade security is too strict for most consumers who have grown comfortable oversharing their data, such as credentials, photos, documents and location information, with 3rd party mobile apps and services.
+The first reason is that enterprise-grade security is too strict for most consumers who have grown comfortable oversharing their data, including credentials, photos, documents and location information, with 3rd party mobile apps and services.
 Some of these app behaviors are perfectly ok for the average consumer, but may not meet the compliance requirements for an executive in a financial institution, for example.
 If app stores were as strict as IT Security departments, then app stores would not offer the millions of apps they offer today, severely impacting revenue from the massive (and growing) app businesses that Apple and Google are currently enjoying.
 In 2016 alone, Apple’s App Store contributed over $28B to the company’s revenue.

 - Security compliance is different for each company

 The second reason is that enterprises have very strict security, privacy, data usage, and, in some cases, compliance and regulation policies that are unique to each enterprise.
 As a result, there simply is no common, enterprise-grade security and privacy requirement that all public mobile apps need to meet.
 This makes it impossible for an app store to promise mobile app security which is good enough for your enterprise.